saecki/zig-grep/paper/paper.typ

 = Development process
 Since the scope of the program was predetermined, I mainly focused on performance.

-== Diretory walking
+== Directory walking
-The Zig std library provides `IterableDir`, an iterator for traversing a directory in a depth first manner, but unfortunately that approach does not allow filtering of searched directories.
-To overcome that limitation I mostly copied the std library function for walking directories and modified it slightly to allow filtering out hidden directories.
+The Zig standard library provides `IterableDir`, an iterator for traversing a directory in a depth first manner, but unfortunately that approach does not allow filtering of searched directories.
+To overcome that limitation I mostly copied the standard library function for walking directories and modified it slightly to allow filtering out hidden directories.

 == Linking and using the regex engine
 Since there are no usable regex engines written in Zig I had to find a library written in another language.
 I decided on using the Rust regex library (`rure`) @rust_regex through its C API, because it is a standalone project, easy to build @rustbook_cargo_build, and reasonably fast @rebar.\